jide/clamp/README.md

 }
 ```

-You can also configure each executable and their options :
+You can also configure each command and their options :

 ```json
 {